AnatoliiStepanovLikhoi/softryzen-event-planner/README.md

 Users can also add new events by filling out an information form and choosing the priority and category of the event.

 ## Main Functionality
-- Home Page: Displays cards of planned events.
+- Main Page: Displays cards of planned events.
-- Create Page: Features a form for creating a new event.
+- Create Event Page: Features a form for creating a new event.
-- Details Page: Displays the description of the selected event.
+- Event Details Page: Displays the description of the selected event.
 - Filtering: Users can filter event cards by category & by search input.
 - Back Button: All pages feature a "Back" button leading to the home page.
 - Handling Invalid Routes: Users are redirected to the home page if they access a non-existent route.